snowplow-archive/narcolepsy-scala/README.md

 # Narcolepsy - A declarative framework for building RESTful API clients in Scala

-narcolepsy-scala is a Scala framework to help you work quickly and safely with third-party RESTful web services.
+Narcolepsy is a Scala framework to help you work quickly and safely with third-party RESTful web services.
 Narcolepsy is modelled closely after [Squeryl](http://squeryl.org/): it provides a typesafe, ORM-like abstraction layer on top of HTTP method-based, resource-oriented web services.
 As such it works best with APIs which conform closely to the RESTful ideal.

 # Health warning